Employee Communications: Wisconsin

 - Wisconsin is an employment-at-will state in which employment relationships may be terminated by either party for any lawful reason, absent contractual obligations.
 See Communicating Employer Expectations and Work Rules.

-- Wisconsin law requires employers to post multiple workplace notices depending on the size of the employer.
+- Wisconsin law requires employers to post workplace notices.
 See Communications in Postings Required by Wisconsin Law.

 - Wisconsin allows the use of restrictive covenants if the restrictions contained in them are reasonably necessary to protect a legitimate business interest.
 See Communicating Sensitive Information.